CleverRaven/Cataclysm-DDA/doc/MAPGEN.md

 For example, the default value of a parameter, or a terrain id in the `"terrain"` object.
 A mapgen value can take one of three forms:

-* A simple string, which will be a literal id.
-For example `"t_flat_roof"`.
+* A simple string, which should be a literal id.
+For example, `"t_flat_roof"`.
-* A JSON object containing the key `"distribution"`, whose corresponding value is a list of lists, each a pair of string id and integer weight.
+* A JSON object containing the key `"distribution"`, whose corresponding value is a list of lists, each a pair of a string id and an integer weight.
 For
   example:
 ```
 { "distribution": [ [ "t_flat_roof", 2 ], [ "t_tar_flat_roof", 1 ], [ "t_shingle_flat_roof", 1 ] ] }
 ```
 * A JSON object containing the key `"param"`, whose corresponding value is the string name of a parameter as discussed in [Mapgen parameters](#mapgen-parameters).
-For example `{ "param": "roof_type" }`.
+For example, `{ "param": "roof_type" }`.

 ## Mapgen parameters

-(Note that this feature is under development and functionality may not line up with the documentation exactly).
+(Note that this feature is under development and functionality may not line up exactly with the documentation.)

 Another entry within a mapgen definition can be a `"parameters"` key.
 For
 example: